 “I would need to change them every few days and I knew what I was doing wasn’t good for me.
 At times I was applying the lashes to weeping eyelids as I could not wait for them to heal.”

 She longed for a permanent solution to her problems and she Googled ‘eyelash transplant’ – thinking there might be a clinic in America that could help.She was amazed that one of the world’s leading experts in the procedure ran a clinic just a few miles from her home and thought this was the answer to her prayers.

 A consultation was immediately booked with Dr Shahmalak, where she was told in the first instance she would have to attend the consultation without any lashes to enable a full assessment of her condition.

-If was after this initial consultation Caroline realised the dangers she had been putting herself through and knew almost straight away that this was going to be a life-changing decision for her.
+If was after this initial consultation she realised the dangers she had been putting herself through and knew almost straight away that this was going to be a life-changing decision for her.

 She is thrilled with her new eyelashes.

 “So many women have ruined their eyelashes with false ones,” she said.
 “Their natural lashes are so thin and they have no option but to wear false eyelashes all the time.

 “It is wonderful that this new eyelash transplant is available in the UK.